Moms-to-be: Take good care of yourself every step of the way

 You and your doctor may have also created a birth plan, which outlines your wishes and goals for delivery.
 It’s a roadmap for a best-case scenario for the birth.
 Here, you can let your birth team know who you want in the delivery room and make any requests related to before and after the birth – such as medication or newborn care options.
 It also helps you to align your expectations with your doctor before showtime, but keep in mind that things may change in order to safely deliver your baby.

 With everything set, you’re ready as you’ll ever be for delivery, and you’ll get to meet your newborn for the first time.
 The hospital may keep you and your baby longer than expected for tests and observation, depending on your delivery.
 Your doctor can help explain the details and any special instructions you may need.
 You can also discuss follow-up appointments with your doctor and whether the hospital provides home visits for new mothers.

 Sometimes, new mothers can experience feelings of depression.
 This is completely normal, and your doctor can help.
 Signs of postpartum depression can include insomnia, loss of appetite, irritability, and trouble bonding with the baby.
 Although postpartum depression can occur, the good news is your doctor can help you as these feelings are usually treated with counseling, antidepressants, and hormone therapy.
 Openly sharing how you feel with loved ones can also be very helpful.

 Your new role as a parent changes everything, but by taking care of yourself – and continuing to do so every day – you’re giving your child the best gift of all: a healthy mom and a healthy start.

-If you’d like to find out how we can help you prepare for parenthood, click the button below and read about our Blue Shield of California Prenatal Program.
+If you’d like to find out how we can help you prepare for parenthood, read about our Blue Shield of California Prenatal Program.
 The program is available to Blue Shield members at no extra cost.